 Cloud monitoring is imperative to ensure proper operation, health and availability of various cloud services.
 You can optimize the performance of cloud applications by monitoring and managing them regularly.

-Cloud Monitoring and Management tools like ManageEngine Applications Manager, gather metrics and proactively spot issues when they arise in the operations of cloud-based systems.
-It helps you analyze the aggregated data which reflects the state of the cloud system and its operations and triggers automated actions and notifications based on that data to correct issues and optimize the performance.
+With cloud management tools like ManageEngine Applications Manager, gather metrics and proactively spot issues when they arise in the operations of cloud-based systems.
+A cloud usage monitor helps you analyze the aggregated data which reflects the state of the cloud system and its operations and triggers automated actions and notifications based on that data to correct issues and optimize the performance.

 Applications Manager helps you monitor the following cloud services :